Description

 Affected Systems

-The vulnerability affects BerriAI's LiteLLM library versions 1.81.16 through 1.83.6.
-Any deployment that has not applied the patched release 1.83.7 or later is vulnerable.
-Systems that expose the proxy API to untrusted networks are especially at risk.
+The flaw affects BerriAI LiteLLM versions 1.81.16 through 1.83.6 inclusive.
+Any deployment that has not upgraded to the patched release 1.83.7 or later is vulnerable.
+The issue is present in all environments where the proxy API is reachable over the network, including public internet exposure or untrusted internal networks.

 Risk and Exploitability